John-Kazan/OpenMMScripts/README.md

 The repository includes:

 - `openmm_npt.py`: A Python script for running NPT simulations using OpenMM.
-- `openmm_npt_gpu.sh`: A wrapper script for automatically loading the correct CUDA version and OpenMM environment on the PHX cluster.
+- `openmm_npt.sh`: A wrapper script for automatically loading the correct CUDA version and OpenMM environment on the PHX cluster.
 - `submit_sbatch.sh`: A script for submitting simulation jobs to a scheduler (e.g., SLURM).
 - `pdb/1btl.pdb`: A PDB file for testing.